XQZmeSIR/Data-Analyst-Portfolio/SQL/README.md

 # Coffee Shop Sales Analysis

 ## Overview
 This project involves analyzing sales data from a coffee shop to gain insights into product performance and customer behavior.
-The dataset contains transaction records, including details about the date, payment method, coffee products sold, and revenue generated.
+The dataset `coffee-shop.csv` contains transaction records, including details about the date, payment method, coffee products sold, and revenue generated.

 I took the [dataset](https://www.kaggle.com/datasets/ihelon/coffee-sales) in .csv format from Kaggle and imported it into DBeaver.